Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Formative Study

 \subsection{System Requirements for xPath}

-In addition to the two innate requirements of reducing time and overcoming subjectivity, we further identified the following requirements related to the human-AI collaborative aspects.
+Regarding pathologists' expectations about the system, we summarized three requirements to enhance workflow integration: comprehensiveness, explainability, and integrability.
+Note that participants also expect the AI to be accurate and reproducible for meningioma grading --- ``\textit{If the machines cannot provide accurate material, it is not a worthwhile system ...
+It would be good if two different machines can give the similar quality of mitosis.}'' (FP1) However, instead of including them in the \textit{system} requirements, we believe such concerns can be addressed by the introduction of high-performance AI, which we will demonstrate in Section \ref{AI_backend}.

 {\bf Comprehensiveness}.
-The grading of tumors involves multiple sources of information (from different staining, \eg H\&E, Ki-67) and criteria (\eg mitosis, nuclei density, necrosis, small cell, sheeting, prominent nucleoli, brain invasion).
-To incorporate \xp~ into the current practice, the system should comprehensively support all these sources and criteria.
+According to the current medical guideline, the grading of meningiomas involves multiple sources of pathology tests (from H\&E and Ki-67) and criteria (\eg mitosis, necrosis, brain invasion).
+To incorporate \xp~ into the current practice, the system should comprehensively, systematically, and exhaustively support all these pathology tests and criteria to ensure that pathologists do not miss crucial findings.

 {\bf Explainability}.
 In lieu of a single grading result from a black-box AI model, the system should provide visual evidence to justify the AI's findings according to the medical definition of the criterion.
-This is because each criterion (based on histological features of an HPF) requires examining lower-level details in order to interpret an AI's finding and further needs to be traceable to the original location in the whole slide image for a review with more contextualized information.
-Overall, there should be explainability both globally (how results from multiple criteria are combined to yield a grading) and locally (, which includes \one what evidence leads to the computed result of each criterion, \eg where mitoses are detected that lead to the number of mitosis counts, and \two why a specific piece of evidence is captured by AI, \eg which part of the evidence convinces the AI that it contains mitoses).
+This is because some criteria (only visible under high magnifications) requires examining lower-level details in order to interpret an AI's finding and further needs to be traceable to the original location in the whole slide image for a review with more contextualized information.
+Overall, there should be explainability both globally (how results from multiple criteria are combined to yield a grading) and locally (which includes \one what evidence leads to the computed result of each criterion, \eg where mitoses are detected that lead to the number of mitosis counts, and \two why a specific piece of evidence is captured by AI, \eg which part of the evidence convinces the AI that it contains mitoses).